 Large breeds also have different calcium and phosphorus requirements to maintain their skeletal structure.
 Feeding a diet not designed for large breeds may require supplementation of bones, marrow, or organ meats to provide support.

 Not every pet falls under the blanket of each size, breed, or age group, so talk to your vet about what your dog’s unique nutritional requirements are.

 All Life Stage Foods

-ALS foods are everywhere.
-It seems many brands of kibble are steering towards this fad, but is an all life stage food really suitable for all life stages?
+All life stage foods are everywhere.
+It seems many brands of kibble are steering towards this fad, but is an all-life stage food really suitable for all life stages?

-In short, often but not always.
-Many foods are formulated to meet the minimum AAFCO standards, the governing body over pet food nutritional standards.
+In short, often, but not always.
+Many foods are formulated to meet the minimum AAFCO nutrient profiles, which help ensure that your pet’s food meets the minimum nutritional requirements for dogs.
 While this has been deemed suitable to support base health, it is far from an ideal quality standard.

 Kibble is a good choice for pet owners looking for convenience.
 As pets age, they sometimes lose their passion for food, and owners often resort to free-feeding to allow their pets to graze when they are hungry.

 Kibble is the best diet choice for that style of feeding as you don’t need to worry about it going bad and making either the dog or anyone else ill.